Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 between 1-128 characters. |

-Cross-reference codes are used to export data from Dayforce to other applications.
+Cross-reference codes are used to export data from Dayforce to other applications. | AUS_SALARY

 |

-Pay Entry Rates: Select this option so that you can enter hours or amounts for this earning on payroll entries and enable pay entry rates to load on the setup screen.
+Select one of the following options: Pay Entry Amount Only: Select this option to enter only a currency amount (for example, dollars) for payroll entries, such as quick entries.
+Pay Entry Rates: Select this option to enter hours or amounts for this earning on payroll entries and enable pay entry rates to load on the setup screen.
 If you don’t select this option, you can only enter a currency amount (for example, dollars).
+Generated: Select this option for generated earnings only.
+When you select this option, the Allow Payee checkbox is available and the Parameters, Limits, and Pay Groups subtabs become available.
+Selecting this option also clears any Separate Check option you previously selected. |

 Pay Entry Rates

-Pay Entry Amount Only
+Pay Entry Amount Only Generated |

-Used to identify if the earning allows for the entry of pay rates or amount, or if the earning is automatically generated based on configuration.
+Used to identify if the earning allows the entry of pay rates or amount, or if the earning is automatically generated based on configuration. |

 Pay Entry Rate Type (Conditional)

-7
+7 |

 Accepted Values: